-If your solution involves completing a function, refer to the Debugging your logic in Functions topic.
+Note: If the Question requires you to complete the logic for a given function, refer to the Debugging your logic in Functions topic.

-Test different areas in your program by including debug print statements in your code to print the output to STDOUT.
-For instance, you can insert print statements such as printf() or Console.WriteLine() in different areas of your code and test your logic are different steps.
+Test different areas in your program by including debug print statements and print the output to STDOUT.
+For instance, include print statements such as printf() or Console.WriteLine() to test the output returned at different logical areas of your code.

 In the HackerRank coding environment, when you write and debug a program, the debug output values are not captured separately but printed in the Your Output area itself.
-Therefore, when you run your program, the debug output values are also compared with the expected output of the test cases, which may result in a "Wrong Answer" status.
-When you finish debugging, you must remove or comment the debug statements and then run your program to validate the Question's test cases.
+Therefore, when you run your program, the debug output values are also compared with the expected output of the test cases, which may result in a "No test cases passed" status.
+When you finish debugging, you must remove or comment on the debug statements and then run your program to validate the Question's test cases.

-Note: The Test against custom input option is available for debugging only if your test setter has permitted this option in your Test.
+Note: The Test against custom input option is available only if it is permitted in your Test.

-When you run your program with custom inputs, the Question's test cases are not executed.
-Only the output value from your program and any debug outputs are captured and printed in the Your Output area.
+Specify custom input values for the program and click Run code.
+A custom test case executes your program using the given input values.
+The output from your program and any debug outputs are captured and printed in the Your Output area.

-When you finish debugging, ensure that you uncheck the "Test against custom input" option, remove all the debug statements and print your output in the exact expected format.
-Before submitting your program, it is recommended that you re-run your program and validate the test cases for successful execution.
+Note: When you finish debugging, ensure that you uncheck the "Test against custom input" option and remove all the debug statements from your program.
+Before submitting the answer, it is recommended that you re-run your program and validate the test cases for successful execution.

 For a detailed understanding of coding question test cases, refer to the following topics: